Coherent control over the high-dimensional space of the nuclear spin of alkaline-earth atoms: Implementation of (N) generators.

 Pulsing the Raman coupling drives precession on one selected sub-Bloch sphere around the x axis (by phase convention).
 Furthermore, at any time, all of the sub-Bloch spheres experience $\sigma_z$ precession at different rates determined by the detuning of the Raman beat note (controlled by an RF local oscillator) to the corresponding two-level transition.
 In this article, we explore three independent interferometric schemes restricted to a given Hilbert subspace (see the right panels of Fig.~\ref{fig:fig1}).
 They illustrate the new possibilities for quantum sensing or simulation that emerge when using simple combinations of coherent rotations between pairs of spin states, complementing previously demonstrated schemes using large-spin atoms \cite{Fernholz2008sso, Chalopin2018qes, Evrard2019ems}).

 The intercombination line \RedMotTransition~of the \Sr{87} isotope is particularly favorable to engineer large tensor shifts with only weak spontaneous emission, thanks to the high ratio of about $10^5$ between the hyperfine splitting in $^3P_1$ and the inverse lifetime of these hyperfine states \cite{Burba2024}.
 Using the much narrower \ThreePTwoTransition~transition might lead to even better performances.
 Our scheme should readily adapt to other alkaline-earth-like atoms and to other species with similarly rich electronic structures (Yb, Cd, Hg, Er, Dy, ...).
-Finally, compared to the recent results in Ref.~\cite{claude2024}, which uses coherent oscillations through a narrow optical transition with erbium atoms to manage the spin distribution in the ground state, our scheme also benefits from \textit{not} relying on a clock-like transition, which we achieve because the Raman transitions negligibly populate lossy excited states.
+Finally, compared to the recent results in Ref.~\cite{claude2024, Zheng2024}, where the spins of erbium and strontium atoms, respectively, are manipulated through coherent oscillations on a narrow optical transition, our scheme also benefits from \textit{not} relying on a clock-like optical transition.
+This, we achieve because the Raman transitions negligibly populate lossy excited states.